Jack Hunter (radio host)

-Jack William Hunter Jr. (born June 1, 1974) is an American radio host, political commentator and Politics Editor for Rare.us, a Washington, D.C.-based news website.
+Jack William Hunter Jr. (born June 1, 1974) is an American radio host, political commentator and Politics Editor for Rare.us, a Washington, D.C.–based news website.
 He began his career in the late 1990s on alternative rock station WAVF 96.1 FM using the moniker "Southern Avenger", an anonymous pro wrestler/superhero-style character.
 In 2007, Hunter began appearing every Tuesday and Friday morning on WTMA News-Talk 1250 AM, and contributed to a weekly column to the Charleston City Paper.
 Hunter was also an aide to U.S. Senator Rand Paul, whom Hunter helped write the book The Tea Party Goes to Washington.
-He is perhaps best known for his decades-old, racially charged writings whose reemergence caused a major media controversy for his boss, Senator Paul.
+He is perhaps best known for racist writings that caused a major media controversy for his boss, Senator Paul.

-Hunter's reputation as a political operative was discredited following the Washington Free Beacons revelation in July 2013 that he had repeatedly espoused racist views on a local South Carolina radio station under the Southern Avenger moniker.
-His racist comments included expressions of contempt for Hispanic immigrants, and a call for NAACP director Kweisi Mfume, whom he referred to as "NAACP Grand Wizard," to be tied to a tree and whipped.Hunter, Jack.
-"Confessions of a Right-Wing Shock Jock."
-Politico, November 25, 2013 Following these revelations, Hunter resigned from Rand Paul's staff in what the Senator called a "mutual decision."
+Hunter resigned from Rand Paul's staff in what the Senator called a "mutual decision."
 In a November 2013 article for Politico, Hunter repudiated his former views, writing "I'm not a racist; I just played one on the radio."